wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

 -	USGov Virginia
 -	USGov Iowa

-For more information about the Azure Government Cloud, see [Windows Azure Government](https://azure.microsoft.com/features/gov/) and [Windows Azure Government Developer Guide](/documentation/articles/azure-government-developer-guide).
+For more information about the Azure Government Cloud, see [Azure Government](https://azure.microsoft.com/features/gov/) and [Azure Government Developer Guide](/documentation/articles/azure-government-developer-guide).

 ### To connect to the Azure China Cloud